Send data to Google Ads¶

 A data template defines how columns in Amperity data structures are sent to downstream workflows.
 A data template is part of the configuration for sending query and segment results from Amperity to an external location.

-To add a data template for campaigns
+To add a data template

 Google Ads API Matching¶